MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/noam-usa-year-end-1099-reporting.md

 We recommend that you review IRS rule changes for the applicable tax year before you set up and process 1099 statements.
 When you are ready to process 1099 statements, use the Vendor settlements for 1099s page.

-## Example of a typical yearend 1099 process
+## Example of a typical year-end 1099 process
 You might follow these steps to generate either an export file or a printed 1099 statement to send to the vendor, IRS, or tax firm that transmits the 1099 forms to the IRS on behalf of your organization.
 1. Verify the 1099 fields in the periodic tasks area for Tax 1099 .
 Then verify the minimum amounts that are required for 1099 reporting for the current tax year.
-2. Print a Tax 1099 summary report and a Tax 1099 detail report  to review vendor information and locate any vendors who might need changes.
+2. Print a Tax 1099 detail report  to review vendor information and locate any vendors who might need changes.
    > [!NOTE]
    > To minimize the amount of data that you see, you can click Select to apply a filter.
    >